dnasdw/Vitamin/README.md

 **About this built**

+Changelog v1.1

+* Added support for cartridges dumping which have grw0:.
+* Added files restoration in case your dump failed (fixes 0x80010011 error and Morphine name in LA.
+You need to launch Vitamin in order to restore the files).

-This built differs from the leaked version alot:
+The v1.0 differs from the leaked version by alot:

 * Amphetamin plugin
 * Additional self dumping (higher compatibility)